gitmyles/Resume/README.md

 * Contributed in a lab research team: committed code to a code base, participated in lab meetings, and orally presented our work at several conferences.

-### Summer Research Intern
+### Summer Research Internships (redo all the sentences to include keywords)
 #### Clemson University, South Carolina, USA (May 2014 - July 2014)
 * Developed a graph ontology based system for keyword extraction of biomedical publications in Java.
 * Prepared an oral and poster presentation for a local symposium.
 * Participated in a number of courses covering SSH, operating systems, and object-oriented programming fundamentals.

-### National Institute of Health - International Summer Research Intern
 #### Ningbo University, Ningbo, China (May 2012 - July 2012)
+* National Institute of Health - International Summer Research Intern
 * Participated in courses covering knowledge of various data mining techniques, including clustering, classification methods, and decision trees.
-* Developed decision trees using data mining techniques to predict NBA player shot selections and results, based on a number of in-game critieria.
+* Utilized knowledge from courses to develop decision trees in Python, using data mining techniques to predict NBA player shot selections and results, based on a number of in-game critieria.
 * Prepared an oral and poster presentation of my work at a local symposium.